Articles written by: Francesca Salcioli

 How to deal with emotional eating through Mindful Eating?

-Eating is not just a physiological need, but also a reflection of the inner mosaic of emotions we experience daily, including those that are harder to digest or h…
+Eating does not only respond to a physiological need, but also to the inner mosaic of emotions that we experience daily, including those that are more difficult or unheard.
+One may find themselves ea…

 Psychology for the future: let’s talk about silence